-Taylor was engaged by Stockland Developments in the restoration of The Glentworth House Façade.
-The project forms part of the larger redevelopment of the Cardinal Freeman Village which has been underway since 2014.
+The restoration of the Glentworth House façade forms part of the larger redevelopment of the Cardinal Freeman Village which has been under construction by Taylor since 2014.

-The purpose of the project was to restore the external fabric on all facades of the site consisting of three adjoined buildings: Glentworth House, The Chapel and The Annex.
-Works pertained to all external surfaces including construction of the terracotta tile a slate roof, copper guttering and down pipes, windows, doors, masonry traditional lime rendered external surfaces, trafficable areas and more.
+The purpose of the project was to restore the external fabric on all façades which consisted of three adjoined buildings: Glentworth House, The Chapel and The Annex.
+Works pertained to all external surfaces including construction of the terracotta tile slate roof, copper guttering and down pipes, windows, doors, masonry traditional lime rendered external surfaces, trafficable areas and more.

-The client also indicated that the House was required to retain residential occupancy throughout the construction works.
+The client also indicated that the house was required to retain residential occupancy throughout the construction works.
 To achieve this Taylor sequenced the construction into 6 stages.
-While one stage was undergoing construction, the rest of the facility remained functional allowing residents to continue living within the House with minimal disruption.
+While one stage was undergoing construction, the rest of the facility remained functional allowing residents to continue living within Glentworth House with minimal disruption.